kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/force-feeding.md

 ### Normal Contract Behavior

-In typical smart contract operation, Ether is sent to a contract via a transaction that calls a function or invokes the `receive()` or `fallback()` functions.
+In typical smart contract operation, Ether is sent to a contract via a transaction that calls a payable function or invokes the `receive()` or `fallback()` functions.
 If a contract lacks these functions, transactions sending Ether to it will normally be reverted, ensuring the contract does not inadvertently receive funds.

 ### Force-Feeding Bypasses